How to write a PhD thesis

 at Ecole polytechnique

-This three-day course is packed full of techniques and custom-built exercises that can improve every part of your thesis from start to finish.
+Last month, one of our science writing coaches trained eight PhD candidates from the prestigious Ecole polytechnique on how to write a thesis dissertation in English.
+This virtual training course took place over 5 mornings and was packed with techniques and custom-built exercises to help participants write and re-write essential parts of their manuscript.
 Participants enjoyed a range of different examples and extracts from existing theses to learn how to make their own work better.
-Now, they have all the skills they need to produce a polished final draft in several months’ time.
+Now, they have all the skills they need to produce a polished final draft in only several months.

 Four additional sessions are scheduled between January and June 2021.
 In total, around forty PhD students will participate in this training course on how to write a thesis dissertation during this school year.

 Writing a PhD thesis might be a daunting task, especially when English is not your native language – but with proper organization and the right method, anything is possible!